indeedeng/imhotep/docs/quick-start.md

 If the process fails, `failed` shows as the status.
 Errors are written to a `.error.log` file, which you can download to your computer.

+To upload files directly to your S3 build bucket, place the files in the **iupload/tsvtoindex/*datasetName*/** directory.
+As they are processed, they are moved to **iupload/indexedtsv/*datasetName*/**.
+You can also view the files in TSV Uploader.

 NOTE: If you upload a TSV file to the wrong dataset, you must manually remove the shard that contains the dataset from Imhotep.
 [Learn how]({{ site.baseurl }}/docs/troubleshooting).

 To download a data file to your computer, select *datasetName* **>** *dataFileName* and click the download button in **Operations**.